This course guide introduces students to the research process for finding sources to write a university-level term paper.

 - colo*r = colour, color

-Note: Many databases now provide automatic truncation, seamlessly searching for alternate spellings.
+Note: Many databases now provide automatic truncation and seamlessly searching for alternate spellings.
 When this is the case, using your own truncation overrides the system.
-Try a search first and then use truncation if needed.
+Try a search first, and then use truncation if needed.

 Get help with searching: